narger-ef/LowMemoryFHEResNet20/README.md

 ### Declaration

-This is a proof of concept and, even though parameters are created wtih $\lambda \geq 128$ security bits (according to [Homomorphic Encryption Standards](https://homomorphicencryption.org/standard)), this circuit is for educational purposes only.
+This is a proof of concept and, even though parameters are created with $\lambda \geq 128$ security bits (according to [Homomorphic Encryption Standards](https://homomorphicencryption.org/standard)), this circuit is intended for educational purposes only.

 ## Bibliography